Does Nairobi have a beach?

 1. Mombasa Beaches

 The most popular coastal getaway is Mombasa, which is approximately 480 kilometers (300 miles) away from Nairobi.
 There are also several renowned beaches in the city, such as Nyali Beach, Bamburi Beach, and Shanzu Beach.
-These are beaches that are characterized by white sands, crystal clear waters, and a vast array of beach resorts and restaurants.
+These are Kenyan beaches that are characterized by white sands, crystal clear waters, and a vast array of beach resorts and restaurants.
 Reaching there can be achieved in one hour by air (Nairobi) or the Madaraka Express SGR train that takes approximately 5-6 hours and provides beautiful scenery of the Kenyan countryside.

 2. Diani Beach